jawj/subtls/README.md

   You’ll notice that all the comments here are prefixed with a conditional `chatty &&`.
 That means we can omit these strings from the build as dead code, and save the work of keeping track of them, by setting `chatty` to `0` when we bundle with esbuild.
 We’re then left with only some residual zeroes.

-Finally, there’s also an `ASN1Bytes` subclass of `Bytes` that adds various methods for reading ASN.1-specific data types, as used in X.509 certificates, such as lengths, OIDs, and BitStrings.
+There’s an `ASN1Bytes` subclass of `Bytes` that adds various methods for reading ASN.1-specific data types, as used in X.509 certificates, such as lengths, OIDs, and BitStrings.

+The other classes used in several places are the subclasses of `ReadQueue` (found in `src/util/readQueue.ts`).
+These turn data that arrives in arbitrary chunks, such as WebSocket messages or TLS records, into data that can be consumed a specified number of bytes at a time.

 ## Alternatives